 Recommended by Teresa of T as Travel

-Famous especially for the Palio, Siena is a beautiful medieval town in Tuscany that deserves at least a couple of days to be visited when in Central Italy.
-Siena is located on a hill, surrounded by walls with some doors from which you enter the historic centre.
+Famous mainly for the Palio, Siena is a beautiful medieval town in Tuscany that deserves at least a couple of days to be visited in Central Italy.
+Siena is located on a hill, surrounded by walls with some doors from which you enter the historic center.

-This huge square is really important for the city of Siena and its citizens the cathedral, with white and green stripes, is the master in this square.
+This vast square is significant for the city of Siena and its citizens.
+The cathedral, with white and green stripes, is the master in this square.
 Recommended is a visit inside the Duomo.

 Piazza del Campo

-Piazza del Campo is surrounded by two palaces, in particular, that you should visit.
+Two palaces, in particular, surround Piazza del Campo.
 Palazzo Pubblico and Torre dei Mangia.
-Palazzo Pubblico was built around 1297 as the house of the Siena’s government meanwhile Torre dei Mangia was built around 1340 and it was the tallest tower in all Italy.
-Today from the Tower you can have an amazing view of all of Siena meanwhile in the Palace you can find a museum.
+Palazzo Pubblico was built around 1297 as the house of Siena’s government; meanwhile, Torre del Mangia was built around 1340, and it was the tallest tower in all of Italy.
+Today from the Tower you can have a fantastic view of all of Siena meanwhile in the Palace you can find a museum.

 Baptistery of San Giovanni

 Situated in Piazza San Giovanni, there is the Baptistery of San Giovanni.
 Built around 1320, the Baptistery is very interesting because it was the meeting point of the Renaissance artists of the time.

 Visit Siena, Italy

 The city of Siena has some beautiful views, streets, and doors to enter the old city all to discover; for this reason, I recommend half a day for a walk in the center.